 Professor Sheena Reilly

-After completing her postdoctoral career at the Great Ormond Street Children’s Hospital and the Institute of Child Health, University College London, Professor Reilly returned to Australia (1999), where she held key leadership appointments at the Murdoch Children’s Research Institute, La Trobe University, University of Melbourne, and the Menzies Health Institute Queensland.
-Professor Reilly was the first Speech Pathologist to be awarded a Fellowship with the Academy of the Social Sciences in Australia (2011), and the Australian Academy of Health and Medical Sciences (2015) and is a Fellow of Speech Pathology Australia, and the Royal College of Speech and Language Therapists UK.
+After completing her postdoctoral career at the Great Ormond Street Children’s Hospital and the Institute of Child Health, University College London, Professor Reilly returned to Australia (1999), where she held key leadership appointments at the Murdoch Children’s Research Institute, La Trobe University, University of Melbourne.
+In 2015 she moved to Griffith University to become the Inaugural Director, Menzies Health Institute Queensland, following which she was appointed Pro Vice Chancellor of the Health (2016-2021) and Acting Deputy Vice Chancellor Research from (August 2021- March 2022).

 Discover more about Professor Sheena Reilly